EthernalStar/Colors-Plus/README.md

 **Please Read the Instructions with care to avoid breaking something**

 The Tool itself is structured into two main segments:
-1. The Main Settings Window where you can edit the Overlay
+1. The Main Settings Window where you can edit the Overlay.
 2. The Overlay itself.

 **Also the Tool may be flagged as a false positive by your System.**